HypothesisWorks/hypothesis/docs/intro.rst

 3. Assert something about the result.

 Usually this takes the form of deciding on invariants, or guarantees, that your code should satisfy and asserting that they always hold.
-The simplest example of a guarantee is that for all inputs your code shouldn't throw an exception, or should only throw a particular type of exception.
+The easiest example of a guarantee is that for all inputs your code shouldn't throw an exception, or should only throw a particular type of exception.
 Other examples of guarantees could be things like that after removing a user from a project they